Kids' WB Specials: Halloween Duel of Screams

 In 2002 and 2003, toward Halloween, Kids' WB would do a promotion similar to the Yu-Gi-Oh!
 Trading Card Game pitting Kids' WB characters against one another in a duel, but this time with screaming kids.
 Whoever had the most screaming kids that could affect others won the duel.
 It was always done in tournament style, but in 2002, Todd "Toad" Tolensky from X-Men: Evolution was disqualified for eating The Flea from ¡Mucha Lucha!, Ash Ketchum from Pokémon almost lost to Joey Wheeler from Yu-Gi-Oh!, and Jade Chan from Jackie Chan Adventures beat Yugi in the final round.
 In 2003, Yugi defeated The Masked Toilet from Mucha Lucha in the final round and won.

 Hey Dragon, Down in Front!

-This sweepstakes aired in the afternoon block for a week sometime in the spring of 2004, to promote Yu-Gi-Oh!
+This sweepstakes aired in the afternoon block for a week sometime in the Spring 2004, to promote Yu-Gi-Oh!
 The Movie: Pyramid of Light.
 Viewers had to identify a dragon from the Yu-Gi-Oh! series when Yugi said "Hey, (dragon's name), down in front!" and when they did, viewers were to log on to the website and enter for a chance to win Yu-Gi-Oh! card decks, as well as discount coupons for the movie.